Design for St Radagunda Stained Glass Window by Edward Burne-Jones, 1866

 Design for stained glass.
-Wearing loosely-flowing robes, St Radegund stands with a tall staff in her right hand, whilst reading a book she holds in her left.
-'St Radagunda’ is a design for stained glass provided by Burne-Jones for the East window of All Saints Church in Cambridge.
+Wearing loosely-flowing robes, St Radegunda stands with a tall staff in her right hand whilst reading a book she holds in her left.
+'St Radagunda’ is a design for stained glass provided by Burne-Jones for the east window of All Saints Church in Cambridge.
 This church provided one of the earliest commissions for stained glass received by Morris, Marshall, Faulkner & Co..
-St Radegund was a sixth-century German-born queen who fled her husband to found the Abbey of the Holy Cross at Poitiers in France.
-In 1496 the site, endowments and ruined buildings of the priory of St Mary and St Radegund, a Benedictine convent just outside Cambridge, were used to found Jesus College and St Radegund was named as one of the new College’s three patron saints.
+St Radegunda was a sixth-century German-born queen who fled her husband to found the Abbey of the Holy Cross at Poitiers in France.
+In 1496 the site, endowments and ruined buildings of the priory of St Mary and St Radegunda, a Benedictine convent just outside Cambridge, were used to found Jesus College and St Radegunda was named as one of the new College’s three patron saints.